Terms and Conditions of Perseus Technologies GmbH

 2.2

-Where the subject matter of the contract comprises services provided via or accessed through the PCSS website, the use of such services requires the relevant user to register using the registration function made available to the customer on the PCSS website.
-Upon a user’s registration, a user relationship is established between that user and Perseus in accordance with these General Terms and Conditions, on the basis of which the user is, in particular, obliged to comply with Perseus’s conditions for the use of the relevant Perseus services, namely Perseus’s “Terms of Use for the Perseus Cybersecurity Service” (hereinafter “Terms of Use”) (see also Clause 5 of these Terms and Conditions).
-The Terms of Use form an integral part of every contract between the customer and Perseus.
+If services are the subject of the contract that are provided or used via the PCSS online presence, their use also requires the registration of the respective users by means of the registration function made available to the customer for this purpose within the framework of the PCSS online presence.
+The registration of a user establishes a user relationship between the user and Perseus in accordance with these GTC, on the basis of which the user is obliged, in particular, to comply with Perseus’ terms and conditions for the use and use of Perseus’ services in question, the “Terms of Use for the Perseus Cybersecurity Service” of Perseus (hereinafter referred to as “Terms of Use”) (see also section 5 of these GTC).
+The Terms of Use are an integral part of any contract between the Customer and Perseus.

 In such cases, a user account is set up for each customer and for each user group or user organisation using partner models.
 At least one user from the relevant customer or user group/organisation is designated as an administrator and granted access to the account settings and the management of the available services; where agreed, this user is also authorised to activate additional users for the available services.

-Where Perseus offers the customer – for example, in the course of providing consultancy, coordination or management services in the event of a cyber attack – the opportunity to use services that go beyond those offered directly by Perseus, to arrange for third-party service providers from Perseus’s cooperation network, the client shall conclude any contracts resulting therefrom with such third-party service providers in their own name and at their own expense; Perseus is not involved in such contractual relationships, nor in their conclusion.
-Any descriptions and / or terms and conditions that Perseus may provide to the customer in relation to such third-party service providers and the services offered by them are intended solely to provide the customer with preliminary information and are non-binding with regard to any contracts between the customer and the respective partner company or third-party service provider.
-In this respect, only the service descriptions and contractual terms of the respective third-party service provider at the time the contract is concluded between that provider and the customer shall be decisive.
+If Perseus provides the customer – e.g. in the course of providing consulting and coordination or management services in the event of a cyber attack – for the purpose of using services beyond those offered directly by Perseus – offers to arrange third-party service providers from Perseus’ cooperation network, the Client enters into any contracts concluded with such third-party service providers in its own name and for its own account as a result; Perseus is no more involved in such contractual relationships than in their conclusions.
+Descriptions and/or conditions that Perseus may provide to the Client with regard to such third-party service providers and the services offered by them are for the sole purpose of informing the Client in advance and are non-binding with regard to any contracts between the Client and the respective partner company or third-party service provider.
+In this respect, only the service descriptions and contractual conditions of the respective third-party service provider at the time of the conclusion of the contract between the customer and the customer are decisive.

-3.1 Unless otherwise agreed, the content and scope of the services provided by Perseus under a usage model or individual service modules of the PCSS shall be governed by their presentation and description on the PCSS website at the time the relevant services are booked.
+Unless otherwise agreed, the content and scope of Perseus’ services covered by a usage model and individual service modules of the PCSS shall be based on their presentation and description in the context of the PCSS online presence at the time of booking the relevant services.

 In the absence of any specific provisions in this regard, Perseus is free to determine, at its reasonable discretion, the nature of the services appropriate for achieving the agreed purpose or, where no such agreement has been made, the purpose clearly intended by the customer at the time of booking on the basis of the relevant service description, as well as, in particular, to determine the manner in which they are provided at its reasonable discretion.